From skiing to camping, Ontario’s most famous provincial park offers outdoor enthusiasts an unforgettable winter experience.

 Snowshoers and hikers will also have plenty of places to explore – though you’ll be asked to keep off the groomed trails.
 Check out the Interpretive Trails for good spots (and note that not all the trails will have plowed parking).

 Bird watchers will enjoy looking for winter species, and the handy Algonquin Park Birding Report gives you a heads up on what to watch for.
-You can also look forward to A Celebration of Algonquin Park’s Birds exhibit that opens in February.

-While snowmobiles are not permitted in the park (with the exception of going across the hydro line route through Clyde & Bruton townships), the Round Algonquin Park (RAP) loop is one of the most popular in the province – a tour that will see you traveling some of the most picturesque winter landscape in the nation.
+While snowmobiles are not permitted in the park (with the exception of going across the hydro line route through Clyde & Bruton townships), the Round Algonquin Park (RAP) loop is one of the most popular in the province – a tour that will see you traveling some of the most picturesque winter landscapes in the nation.